datajoint/element-calcium-imaging/docs/src/pipeline.md

 ### `multi-scan-processing` branch

-- The processing workflow is typically performed on a per-scan basis, however, depending on the nature of the research questions, different labs may opt to perform processing/segmentation on a concatenated set of data from multiple scans.
+- The processing pipeline is typically performed on a per-scan basis, however, depending on the nature of the research questions, different labs may opt to perform processing/segmentation on a concatenated set of data from multiple scans.
 To this end, we have extended the Calcium Imaging Element and provided a design version capable of supporting a multi-scan processing scheme.

 ## Table descriptions